mollypeot/notes/README.md

 `git checkout filename`

-where filename is the file you messed up.
+where filename is the full path of the file you messed up.

+So, if you are in `notes` messed up `internet-and-web.html` in the `week-01` directory, you would type:

+`git checkout week-01/internet-and-web.html`

 **What's this I hear about 'git-ing' extra credit?**